Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Topic Mapping

+Kafka Connector provides extensive support for mapping Kafka topics to Lightstreamer items.

-As anticipated in the [_Installation_](#start) section, Lightstreamer Kafka Connector provides support for mapping Kafka topics to Lightstreamer items, this way allowing the transport of data from two systems.
+As anticipated in the [_Installation_](#start) section, Lightstreamer Kafka Connector provides support for mapping Kafka topics to Lightstreamer items.
+This way, Kafka events treams

 To extend the availability of Kafka events streams to a potentially huge amount of devices connected to Lighstreamer, Kafka Connector allows great flexibility in routing and manipulation strategies.